yratof/eve/_posts/2017-01-26-in-content.md

 - Branding splashed over cars
 - Drone footage with football field style graphics

+There's no end to what you could replace...

+### Ethics and 'is it still my content'

+If you enabled this future feature on your video, do you own the content still?
+If it's littered with Pepsi adverts throughout it, does it become a collaboration with the advertisers?

+Will vloggers tailor their videos to include advertising space?
+It's not hard to imagine having a few tracking marks on your desk specifically designed to help you earn more money per video.

-This is the Black Mirror future I'm predicting, but what do you think?
+This is the Black Mirror future I'm predicting.

+Of course, it's not something that exists yet, but what do you think?
+Could it work?
+Would you be upset by such a feature, would it enhance anything?